 Full-service, not automation

-The proper word for this business model is a full-service agency.
-Even calling it autopilot is better than automation.
+The proper word for this business model is a full-service agency, and that’s pushing it.
+Actually calling it autopilot is better than automation.

-“Amazon automation” has now been converted into a marketing term that means full-service agency.
+“Amazon automation” has now been converted into a marketing term (social media marketing) that means full-service agency.
 That’s my only gripe about how it’s being marketed.

 My drawing of how it works.